nicnocquee/practical-ios-testing/objc.md

 - [Test View Controller's view](#test-view-controllers-view)
 - [Test invocation of third party library](#test-invocation-of-third-party-library)

+**Please note that the reference images in the sample project is generated using iPhone 7 Plus.
+So you will need to run the test with iPhone 7 Plus simulator.**

 ### Mock singleton using OCMock.

 Say we have `APIClient` class: